kanglib/dotfiles/README.md

 want MSVC/GCC or another.

 ### [NCM2](https://github.com/ncm2/ncm2)
-On Windows with both Python 2/3, set `%PYTHON3_HOST_PROG%` to the 3's executable; otherwise nvim-yarp will refuse to work.
+On Windows with both Python 2/3, copy or link the 3's executable to `python3.exe`; otherwise nvim-yarp will refuse to work.